 Do you sell through distribution but negotiate special end-customer pricing that then results in a difference payment to your distributor?
 Is there a difference between the special end-customer price and the distributor’s standard into stock price?
 If your answer to these questions is yes, this best practice discussion is for you.

 There are many different names for special pricing agreement programs.
+The most commonly used synonyms include SPA process, off-invoice discounts, ship & debit (S&D), POD, billbacks, and rebate programs.
 You might have heard of these:

-- SPA Process – short form for Special Price Agreement, this is probably the most common
+- SPA Process – The standard term for Special Pricing Agreements, widely used across industriesshort form for Special Price Agreement, this is probably the most common

-- S&D – short for “Ship & Debit” and common in high tech
+- S&D – Ship & Debit, commonly used in short for “Ship & Debit” and common in high- tech sectors

-- POD – short for Proof of Delivery / Price on Delivery and common in consumer-packaged goods and packaging
+- POD – Proof of Delivery or short for Proof of Delivery / Price on Delivery, and common in consumer-packaged goods and packaging

 - CUPS – short for Credit Upon Proof of Sale